-How to Calculate NOI in Real Estate: Net Operating Income Explained
+How to Find NOI in Real Estate: Net Operating Income Explained

-Net Operating Income (NOI) is the most fundamental number in all of real estate investing.
-Every key metric — cap rate, property valuation, debt coverage ratio — flows directly from NOI.
-If you get NOI wrong, everything built on top of it is wrong too.
+If you want to know how to find NOI on any income generating property, you only need two inputs: the property's income and its operating expenses.
+Net Operating Income (NOI) is the most fundamental number in all of real estate investing — every key metric, including the capitalization rate (or cap rate), property valuation, and debt coverage ratio, flows directly from the NOI formula.
+Get NOI wrong, and every estimate of the property's potential profitability built on top of it is wrong too.

 What is NOI?